vdudouyt/minipro/README.md

 ## Installing under Debian / Ubuntu

-Compiling the Debian package from this repository is as easy as:
+Building a Debian package from this repository is as easy as

 ```nohighlight
 sudo apt-get install build-essential libusb-1.0-0-dev fakeroot dpkg-dev